Kaluli people: Settlements

-The Kaluli live in longhouses, about 20 in number, which operate as autonomous communities.
-Each longhouse houses approximately 15 families, numbering approximately 60 to 90 people per longhouse, that each divide into two or three patrilineal lineages.
+Kaluli tribes live in a number of separate patrilocal villages, meaning that the men serve as the heads of the tribes, and belong to lineages of patrilineal clans.
+Members of a given village typically all live in a single longhouse, which is surrounded by a number of smaller dwellings.
+Each longhouse houses approximately 15 families, numbering approximately 60 to 90 people, each of which divide into two or three patrilineal lineages.
 Many families have begun to live in smaller separate dwellings for two or more extended families, while still maintaining their communal longhouse (circa 1984).
-They are a highly egalitarian people without a hierarchical authority or ranked social structure.
+The Kaluli are a highly egalitarian people without a hierarchical authority or ranked social structure.
 They are swidden agriculturalists whose food staple is the sago.
-They maintain extensive gardens while also pursuing hunting and fishing.
-Their diet is supplemented by garden cultivated banana, pandanus, breadfruit and green vegetables, as well as fish, small game (small animals and birds like rabbit, quail, squirrel), wild pig, and occasionally domestic pig.
-Kaluli people also believe that male initiation must be properly done by ritually delivering the semen of an elderly member through the initiate's anus.
+They maintain extensive gardens, while also pursuing hunting and fishing.
+The Kaluli diet is supplemented by garden cultivated banana, pandanus, breadfruit and green vegetables, as well as fish, small game such as birds and rabbits, wild pig, and occasionally domestic pig.
+Kaluli people also believe that male initiation must be performed by ritually delivering the semen of an elderly community member into the initiate's anus.

-The Kaluli tribe live in a patrilocal village, meaning that the men are the head of the tribe and belong to lineages of patrilineal clans.
-The Kaluli tribe live in separate communities, which have 15 families and around 60 people, who reside in a longhouse that creates the feeling of community.
-They build houses, garden, hunt, fish, sing and cook together, and are very close-knit community.
-Each community makes one longhouse centered, and several smaller homes surrounding it in a clearing.
-A longhouse is a primary residence where all the families in the community reside.
-More modest homes are similar to garden houses and temporary homes for the wives during harvest time.
-Large longhouses were built with the dimensions around 60 feet by 30 feet, with porches on both ends, made five feet to twelve feet off the ground.
-Along with the people, longhouses are inhabited by pigs, which are used as "watchdogs" because they make noises at strangers.
-The interior of a longhouse is not separated by gender whereas the women, children, and piglets are not co-signed to a specific space, they sleep in the passageways down the sides.
+Large longhouses typically have dimensions of 60 feet by 30 feet, with porches on both ends, made five feet to twelve feet off the ground.
+As well as people, longhouses are often inhabited by pigs, which are used as "watchdogs" due to their ability to recognise strangers.
+The interior of a longhouse is not separated by gender; the women, children, and piglets are not consigned to a specific space, and sleep in the passageways down the sides.
 "Fireboxes are used for smaller, solitary meals or "snacks," but the longhouse functions as much as a town hall as it does a residence."
-The longhouse is where they have community meetings, meals, and more indoor activities as a community that does not take place outside.
-When a member of the longhouse is married, their "roommates" contribute to the bride price.
-After two to three years, the longhouse decomposes, and the residents move and build another community in another area.
+The longhouse is where tribes-people have community meetings, meals, and conduct activities together.
+Longhouses are temporary structures, and decompose after two or three years.
+The residents then move and build another community in a new area.